 Summer Undergraduate Research Program

-Research will be conducted under the supervision of Dr. David C. Shepherd, Dr. Kostadin Damevski, Dr. Eyuphan Bulut, or Dr. Bridget McInnes.
-Topics include robotics, industrial machines, program analysis and natural language processing.
+Research will be conducted under the supervision of Dr. Kostadin Damevski, Dr. Eyuphan Bulut, or Dr. Bridget McInnes.
+Topics include end-user programming for robotics, UAVs, security and and natural language processing.
 Research will be conducted primarily in the brand new Engineering Research Building, where students will have their own workstations with electric standing desks, breakout areas with whiteboards and access to conference rooms.

 Previous summers have included projects focused on robotics, teaching middle schoolers to code via hip hop beats, and even mining stackoverflow posts.
 Check out the following links to get an idea of what the faculty is researching!